garfieldmoore/Feature-Toggle/README.md

 ### Using different providers

-The example below extends the framework to provide an in-memory configuration provider.
-This made is easier to unit test!
+The example below extends the framework to provide feature toggles from an in-memory configuration provider.

     public class ExtendingToggler
     {